barrelorgandiscovery/virtualbookplayer/README.md

 Key features :
 - Play Midi file only (for the moment)
+- View the play (piano roll)
+- Large and clear treeview for files
+- Load prepopulates playlists (text file containing list of files)
+- Add files to current playlist using a number + enter key
+- Revoke a file in the list in clicking it
+- Skip current play file for exploration
 - Send panic, or notes off on all channels, when starting / stoping playing
-- Add files to current playlist using a number + enter key
-- revoke a file in the list
-- skip current play file
-- View the play (piano roll)
-- Large treeview of the music folder files
 - Adjust zoom factor for touch and far away reading
-- Load prepopulates playlists (text file with list of files)

-Typical setup :
+## Typical setup :

 ![](doc/tablet.png)

-Other setup :
+## Other setup :

 ![](doc/20230617_194321.jpg)

-Screen shots :
+## Screen shots :

 Fileview, and playlist construction :
 ![](doc/ss1.png)